Zerok24/Triviar/README.md

 # Triviar

+Trivia program that allows you to create your own trivias or select a random one.
+Funny images and gifs are display throughout the program excetution to make it more fun!

 **Interaction Design**

 This is the starting window of the Trivia program.
 You can select a trivia file (.txt) or select a random one built into the program.